Wildergames/blender-quick-exporter/README.md

-# Quick Exporter
+# Blender Quick Exporter
 A Blender addon which allows users to configure exportable packages from objects within a blender file.
 These `export packages` can be exported manually and/or automatically as individual FBX files.

-This addon is intended to be as set-it-and-forget-it as possible.
+This addon is intended to be a set-it-and-forget-it solution to FBX exporting.
 Once you've created and configured your export packages, you shouldn't need to change and of the Quick Exporter settings very often.
+Simply modify your mesh, and press the one of the Export buttons.

-## Installation
+# Installation
-Install addon by copying src directory into your Blender addons directory, as `quick-exporter`
+This addon is installed by copying the src directory into your Blender addons directory, as `quick-exporter`

+# How to Use

 ## The 'Quick Exporter' Panel
-This addon is controlled from a single panel in Blender, located at: `3D Viewportt > Sidebar > Quick Exporter`
+This addon is controlled from a single panel in Blender, located at: `3D Viewport > Sidebar > Quick Exporter`

-This panel may be dragged above the other Scene Tab panels, for quick access

 ## Creating an Export Package